stellar-deprecated/kelp/README.md

 # Public Assets

-We created the assets `TEST1` and `TEST2` issued by the `GCL4KBYTRA3QYI4JTN4FWVYVYNI67W2M6XMDUB2V6ZLWFASIYHWEJPHU` account to test Kelp on the main Stellar network as and when needed. **These assets have no value** and should not be traded by the public.
-These assets are marked as `auth_required` with the intent to close them off from the rest of the Stellar ecosystem.
+`TEST1` and `TEST2` issued by the `GCL4KBYTRA3QYI4JTN4FWVYVYNI67W2M6XMDUB2V6ZLWFASIYHWEJPHU` account are test assets used to test Kelp on the production Stellar Network. **These assets have no value** and are marked as `auth_required` with the intent to close them off from the rest of the Stellar ecosystem.
 No trustlines will be accepted against these assets.

-There will exist a market and also trades between these two tokens as a result of our testing.
-However, we do not intend to make a market between any any of these assets and the native asset.

-It is not intended for any of these assets to represent any meaningful volume on the Stellar Network since these assets are expressly used for testing purposes only.
+As part of our testing process, you may observe a market and trades between these two tokens.
+It is not intended for any of these assets to represent any meaningful volume on the Stellar Network.

 [github-last-commit]: https://github.com/stellar/kelp/commit/HEAD